jillian-moore/knight-lab/README.md

 Welcome!

 This was created by Jillian Moore on Sept.
 17, 2025.
-The repo is public in the interest of transparency.
+This project is in-progress and expected to be completed by Dec.
+20, 2025